 His journey began when by chance he discovered the organ-tilting live recordings of Deep purple’s Jon Lord in the same week as being gifted a very used Bontempi organ.
 Lord has remained a primary influence in Nick’s style along with and the effortlessly in-the-pocket playing of Motown/Stax heroes such as Billy Preston and Booker T. Jones.

-He is the UK endorsee for Lounsberry USA pedals and the founder and sole admin of the online Jon Lord Appreciation Society which today has more than 10,000 members.
+He is the UK endorsee for Lounsberry USA pedals and the founder and sole admin of the online Jon Lord Appreciation Society which today has almost 14,000 members.
 Nick also runs the popular Hammond-for-Hire YouTube channel where he dissects different playing styles, is a regular reviewer of manufacturer-supplied instruments, and offers advice on maintaining and restoring classic organs.
-To date, his videos have been viewed more than 240,000 times and the busy comments section has become an environment for support, discussion and learning.
+To date, his videos have been viewed almost 400,000 times and the busy comments section has become an environment for support, discussion and learning.

 Modern rock with “Atack”